 Explores time management strategies and tools for effectively managing expanding workloads, shifting priorities, and increasing demands.
 Practice prioritizing "important" versus "urgent" activities.
-Emphasis on analyzing current use of time, identifying organizational goals, roles and priorities, discovering gaps to achieving goals and apply time management tools to the gaps for completing important priorities first.
+An emphasis will be placed on analyzing current use of time, identifying organizational goals, roles and priorities, discovering barriers to achieving goals and applying time management tools to overcome barriers.